insightcrunch/insightcrunch/_posts/2025-06-23-sarkari-naukri-complete-guide.md

 **Eligibility:** A bachelor's degree from any recognised university is the minimum educational qualification.
 The age limit is generally between 18 and 32 years, with the exact limit varying by post.
 Standard category-wise age relaxations apply.

-The previous cycle saw 14,582 vacancies announced across various posts through SSC CGL 2025.
-These numbers reflect the scale of the opportunity available to graduate-level aspirants through this single examination.
+Recent cycles have seen upward of 14,000 vacancies announced across various posts through SSC CGL, reflecting the scale of the opportunity available to graduate-level aspirants through this single examination.

 **Exam Pattern:** The SSC CGL exam is conducted in two tiers, both as computer-based tests (CBTs) with multiple-choice questions.
 There is no interview in the selection process.